mitchellh/zig-objc/README.md

 zig-objc allows Zig to call Objective-C using the macOS [Objective-C runtime](https://developer.apple.com/documentation/objectivec/objective-c_runtime?language=objc).

-**Warning:** This project follows the nightly releases of Zig and may not work with released versions of Zig until Zig stabilizes.
-I also am **not promising API stability** right now.
+**Project Status:** This library does not currently have 100% coverage over the Objective-C runtime, but supports enough features to be useful.
+I use this library in shipping code that I run every day.

 ## Features

-This library does not currently have 100% coverage over the Objective-C runtime, but supports enough features to be useful.
-I use this library in shipping code that I run every day.

-Features:

   * Classes:
     - Find classes